 - 1. Open the target from the Project Organizer. - 2.
 Select the Skin tab. - 3.
-From the Component Default Skins section, select the Test Results drop-down, and choose the skin component that you want to associate with the target.
+From the Component Default Skins section, select the Test Results drop-down, and choose the skin component that you want to associate with the target. - 4.
+Click 🖬 to save your work.

-I PDF Output for a Course
+PDF Output for a Course

-Although HTML5 output is the main format for eLearning courses, you can also create PDF output.
+Although HTML5 output is the main format for eLearning courses, you can also create PDF or PowerPoint output.
 This might be desirable if you want to distribute a hard copy of the course, or if you require a student guide and an instructor guide.
 The questions in a printed version of the course are not interactive.

-How to Show Answers in PDF
+How to Show Answers in PDF or PowerPoint

-The following goes over some general PDF target options for eLearning material.
+The following goes over some general PDF and PowerPoint target options for eLearning material.
 If you produce an instructor guide, you can opt to show the correct answers (or hide them).

-- 1. Open a PDF target. - 2.
+- 1. Open a PDF or PowerPoint target. - 2.
 In the Target Editor, select the General tab. - a.
-From the Output Type drop-down, confirm PDF is selected. - b.
+From the Output Type drop-down, confirm PDF or PowerPoint is selected. - b.
 From the Primary TOC drop-down, select the TOC for the course.
-(You can create a new TOC specifically for the PDF output if you want to.) - 3.
+(You can create a new TOC specifically for the PDF or PowerPoint output if you want to.) - 3.
 Select the Advanced tab, and under the Output Options section, select Show correct answers for eLearning questions.